Why Is The Cycles Approach Helpful For Phonological Processes?

 Choosing Targets

-When deciding which phonological process to target first, speech pathologists consider those patterns that have the biggest impact on making your child’s speech understood.
-They look for patterns that occur frequently or that create the most confusion when your child communicates.
-For example, if your child often replaces all sounds made in the back of the mouth, such as “k” and “g”, with those made in the front, like “t” and “d”, this process, known as fronting, might be the starting point.
-In essence, speech pathologists begin with what’s most pressing for clear speech, and also what’s developmentally appropriate for your child’s stage.
+When deciding which phonological process to target first, speech pathologists consider those patterns with the greatest impact.
+These are the ones that most significantly affect how well your child’s speech is understood.
+They look for patterns that occur often or that create the most confusion when your child communicates.
+For example, your child might often replace sounds from the back of the mouth with those from the front.
+This includes sounds like “k” and “g” being substituted by “t” and “d”.
+Sounds like “t” and “d” are used instead.
+This process, known as fronting, might be the starting point.
+Speech pathologists start with what is most pressing for clear speech.
+They also focus on what is developmentally appropriate for your child’s stage.

 Caregiver Roles in Phonological Processes Therapy

 To see progress in phonological therapy, practicing at home is essential.
-Your child’s speech pathologist will first ensure your child has a good grasp of the targets during therapy sessions before assigning homework.
+Your child’s speech pathologist will first make sure your child understands the targets well during therapy sessions.
+Only then will they assign homework.
 You can expect to get a list of 5-8 words for homework with targets changing weekly.
 Practicing listening skills at home can be very helpful once specific sounds or patterns are identified.
 Ask your therapist for book recommendations that support this practice.
 Starting early can make a big difference.

 Frequently Asked Questions